ECrecords/rp-pico-workshop/workshop/uart/README.md

 ## class `UART`

 The `UART` class implements the standard UART/USART duplex serial communications protocol.
 The protocol consists of 2 lines: RX and TX.
 The RP-RP2 has two UART interfaces (`UART0` & `UART1`).
 They can be accessed using the GPIO pins labeled with UART(0/1) TX and UART(0/1) RX.
-Currently only one UART can be used at a time.

 <p align="center">
     <img src="../../img/Pico-R3-SDK11-Pinout.png" alt="pico_pinout" width="950">